timescale/docs/migrate/live-sync.md

   This results in significantly slower replication.
 If you are expecting a large number of `UPDATE` or `DELETE` operations on the table, best practice is to not use `FULL`

-To capture only INSERT and ignore UPDATES and DELETES, use a [PUBLICATION][lives-sync-specify-tables].
+To capture only INSERT and ignore UPDATES and DELETES, use a [publish config][https://www.postgresql.org/docs/current/sql-createpublication.html#SQL-CREATEPUBLICATION-PARAMS-WITH-PUBLISH] while [creating the publication][lives-sync-specify-tables]

 ## Migrate the table schema to the $SERVICE_LONG